 To enroll in this course, you need:

-- A BSc qualification in a subject related to ethics or animal welfare
+- A BSc or BA qualification in a subject related to ethics or animal welfare

 - Sufficient proficiency in English reading and writing